Quantum dynamics of perfect fluids: Introduction

-Given the difficulties of making sense of the perturbative quantization of the theory, ref.~\cite{Dersy:2022kjd} pursued an algebraic approach, in which the spectrum is constructed non-perturbatively, from the representation theory of the algebra of SDiff's acting on the sigma model target space (taken to be a 2D torus $T^2$ in~\cite{Dersy:2022kjd}).
+Given the difficulties of making sense of the perturbative quantization of the theory, ref.~\cite{Dersy:2022kjd} pursued instead an algebraic approach, in which the spectrum is constructed non-perturbatively, from the representation theory of the algebra of SDiff's acting on the sigma model target space (taken to be a 2D torus $T^2$ in~\cite{Dersy:2022kjd}).

 This line of analysis leads to interesting and calculable observables.
-Among the robust predictions of this approach is the identification of a normalizable vacuum state and a well-defined Fock spectrum of particles with a non-relativistic $E={\vec p}^2/2M$ dispersion relation and a perturbative $S$-matrix mediated by a quartic non-local interaction (the $\mbox{SDiff}(T^2)$ representation theory allows these particles, the ``vortons’’, to be realized as either fermions or bosons).
+Among the robust predictions of this approach is the identification of a normalizable vacuum state and a well-defined Fock spectrum of particles with a non-relativistic $E={\vec p}^2/2M$ dispersion relation and a perturbative $S$-matrix mediated by a quartic spatially non-local interaction (the $\mbox{SDiff}(T^2)$ representation theory allows these particles, the ``vortons’’, to be realized as either fermions or bosons).
 The physical mass scale $M$ that regularizes the IR physics of this system arises radiatively, due to one-loop corrections generated by high-momentum virtual particles, and has the effect of spontaneously breaking the full $\mbox{SDiff}(T^2)$ completely in the vorton vacuum~\cite{Cuomo:2024ekf}.
-Ref.~\cite{Cuomo:2024ekf} also argued, by employing a Clebsch parameterization of the fluid variables, that the vorton picture does not rely on special features of hydrodynamics in 2D, applying as well to 3D fluids.
+Ref.~\cite{Cuomo:2024ekf} also argued, by employing a Clebsch parametrization of the fluid variables, that the vorton picture does not rely on special features of hydrodynamics in 2D, applying as well to 3D fluids.
 See also ref.~\cite{Tsaloukidis:2025jzj} which provides an interpretation of the non-perturbative 2D vortex modes as topological defects, and introduces variables directly analogous to the ones used to describe dislocations in elastic media.
+Other attempts to regularize the EFT include refs.~\cite{Torrieri:2011ne,Burch:2015mea,Montenegro:2020paq}.
+Note also alternative formulations of perfect fluid EFT incorporating quantum effects in flows with nonzero vorticity~\cite{Wiegmann:2019mdg}.